christianoviedo/chbackup/README.md

 DELETE_MISSING=1 # remove locally deleted files from backup server
 ```

+These are the recommnendations for setting the LOCAL_DIR var:
+- If VESTA of LARAVEL FORGE: /home
+- If DOKKU: /home/dokku:/var/lib/dokk
+- If CAPROVER: /srv:/captain:/var/lib/docker/volumes

+Also if using Dokku databases don't forget to set DO_DOKKU_DB_BACKUP=1

 3. If mysql backup edit mysql.conf with local user/pass
 [client]
 user=